Heart Attack vs. Stroke

 • Reduce stress

 For certain individuals, taking the above measures can also help decrease their risk of developing high blood pressure, diabetes, and high cholesterol, which are all risk factors for having a heart attack or stroke.
-However, if you are diagnosed with high blood pressure, diabetes, or high cholesterol, and you are prescribed medications to help manage these conditions, it is very important to take these medications as instructed to better control these chronic illnesses.
-Regular check-ups with your doctor or another healthcare professional also are important to monitor and manage these conditions.
+However, if you are diagnosed with high blood pressure, diabetes, or high cholesterol and you are prescribed medications to help manage these conditions, it is very important to take these medications as instructed to better control these chronic illnesses.
+Regular check-ups with your doctor or another health care professional also are important to monitor and manage these conditions.

 Subscribe to MedicineNet's Heart Health Newsletter